Siding Options for the Home

 All wood siding is combustible unless it has been treated.

-Vinyl in particular, has a repution for coming off best, when it must be stripped.
+Vinyl in particular, has a reputation for coming off best, when it must be stripped.
 Stucco is among the

 most obstinate of removals, at the other end of the spectrum.

-Lastly, whenever spiding is installed overtop other sidiing, the underlying layer should be inspected prior to the new layer for
+Lastly, whenever siding is installed overtop other siding, the underlying layer should be inspected prior to the new layer for

-insects, the house wrap, resulting levels being established, etc.
+insects, verifying house wrap, the resulting levels being established, the possibility of settling, etc.

 Siding House Wrap Applications